qtnc/swan/docs/stdlib.md

 A Map is an associative container where key/value pairs are held with no particular order.
 If keys need to be ordered, Dictionary must be used.
 IN order to be held in a Map, keys must all be hashable, i.e. implement the hashCode method.
 This is the case for Number, String, Bool and Tuple.

-- Constructor: Map(items...): where items can be a Dictionary, another Map, or any sequence of key/value pair tuples.
+- Constructor: Map(sequences...): construct a Map from one or more source mappings
 - Implicit construction when using {...} notation
 - Operators: [], []=, +, in